What is the difference between federal and state gun laws? Why do I need to understand both?

 According to Colorado state law, a person can only get a permit to carry a concealed handgun if all of the following conditions are met.
-The applicant must:
+The applicant:

-- be a legal resident of the state of Colorado (including a member of the armed forces who is stationed in Colorado and his/her immediate family members);
+- is a legal resident of Colorado, including a military service member stationed in Colorado and his/her immediate family members;

-- have never been convicted of a felony, attempt to commit a felony, or conspiracy to commit a felony;
+- has not been convicted of a felony, an attempted felony, or conspiracy to commit a felony;

-- have never been convicted of perjury related to information provided on a concealed handgun permit application;
+- has not been convicted of perjury related to information provided on a concealed handgun permit application;

-- not be an unlawful user of (or addicted to) drugs;
+- is not an unlawful user of, or addicted to drugs;

-- not have a temporary or final extreme risk protection order issued against him/her.1
+- does not have a temporary or final extreme risk protection order issued against him/her.1

-In addition, as part of a temporary or final protection order due to domestic violence, stalking, sexual assault, physical harm/threats or abuse of the elderly/at-risk adult, the judge can make firearms-related orders.
+In addition, as part of a temporary or final domestic violence protection order, the judge can make firearms-related orders.
 The judge can only do so, however, if, after reviewing the petition, the judge determines that an act of domestic violence took place and it involved physical force or the threat or attempt to use physical force.
-The judge can then order that the abuser:
+The judge must then order that the abuser: